6 mins read

 COMMERCIAL EXCELLENCE

-Successful execution and monitoring are as important as planning a robust commercial strategy.
+Successful execution and monitoring are as important as planning a robust commercial medical device sales strategy.
 With varying degrees of sales responsibilities, the field forces and KAMs struggle to operationalize their desired sales models.
 Some of the apparent reasons are given below.

 • While creating a territory alignment design for sales teams, KAMs take various routes to arrive at an optimized plan.
 Some customers are contacted based on their geographical ZIP-Codes, while the more significant, centralized customers at the account-levels.
 Few customers are recognized at the hybrid of the two as well.
 These alignment differences are critical, owing to the scale of medical device products being sold.
 As a result, the territory alignment process becomes more cumbersome, and the sales structures less flexible.
 In many cases, medical device stakeholders are not available in the same zip-code, city, or even state, reinforcing the importance of the KAM role.